- Religion, New Media, Mass Media, Internet, Communication, Sociology, Migration

-During her Ph.D. she investigated how people interact and share their religious practices on the Internet (websites, and social media), especially in a brand new virtual religious environment, called multisite church.
+During her Ph.D.
+Alessandra investigated how people interact and share their religious practices on the Internet (websites, and social media), especially in a brand new virtual religious environment, called multisite church.
 She spent several months as visiting scholar at Texas A&M University and at Leuven University.
 She is also researcher for the CSPS – Center for the Study and Documentation of Religions and Political Institutions in Post-Secular Society (University of Rome Tor Vergata).

-Alessandra worked as supply teacher of Theory of Communication, and as educator for a Community of unaccompanied foreign minors.
+Alessandra worked as supply teacher of Theory of Communication, and as educator for a community of unaccompanied foreign minors.

 AMONG HER PUBLICATIONS: